Remediation

 From PowerShellβ

-Run the following command for each key to update its policy:
+Run the following command for each key to enable automatic rotation: